-The Terracotta Warriors are one of the most significant archaeological excavations in human history and is rightly considered one of the most incredible and best-known attractions in China.
-The UNESCO World Heritage Site is a large collection of life-size sculptures organised in battle formations which represent the members of the imperial guard which protected Emperor Qin Shi Huang, the first emperor of the first unified dynasty of Imperial China.
+The Terracotta Warriors are one of the most significant archaeological excavations in human history and are rightly considered one of the most incredible and best-known attractions in China.
+The UNESCO World Heritage Site is a large collection of life-size sculptures organised in battle formations that represent the members of the imperial guard which protected Emperor Qin Shi Huang, the first emperor of the first unified dynasty of Imperial China.
 Visitors from every corner of the globe come to witness the awe-inspiring scenes within the excavation pits.
-It’s easily one of China’s greatest highlights, so here’s everything you need to know about visiting the Terracotta Warriors.
+It’s easily one of China’s greatest highlights, so here’s a complete guide on visiting the Terracotta Warriors.

-The collective term Terracotta Warriors now represents a set of excavated sites within the 5 mile wide necropolis.
+The collective term Terracotta Warriors now represents a set of excavated sites within the 5-mile wide necropolis.
 The main sites are split into 2 distinct areas; the Museum of Qin Terracotta Warriors and Horses and the Qin Shi Huang Mausoleum.
-A shuttle bus regularly travel between the different sites.
+A shuttle bus regularly travels between the different sites.

 Museum of Qin Terracotta Warriors